robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 # Factor your protocols, too

-^ A common complaint with protocols is that you end up with long, unwieldy lists of requirements that become a burden to anything implementing them.
-Every required method you add has to be implemented by each implementor, every optional method has to be checked for at runtime.
+^ One complaint with protocols is that it’s easy to end up with long, unwieldy lists of requirements that become a burden to every caller and implementor; every requirement must be implemented by each type implementing the protocol, after all.

 ^ For example, have you ever written a class implementing every single required method in `UITableViewDelegate`?